Got questions about voting? Great! We’ve got answers. Look through the list below, and we’ll tell you everything you need to know.

 Charlottesville, VA 22902-6514

-- I want to vote by mail and ask for a ballot online.
+- I want to ask for a mail-in ballot online.

 Even easier!
-Request a mail-in ballot for November’s election using the Citizen Portal.
+Request a mail-in ballot using the Citizen Portal.
 You’ll need your Virginia driver’s license and Social Security number to complete the online application.
-Once you’ve answered a few simple questions, you’re signed up to get a mail ballot as soon as the state starts mailing them out.
-Watch this video for step-by-step instructions.
+Once you’ve answered a few simple questions, you’re signed up to get a mail-in ballot as soon as the state starts mailing them out.

 - When does the state start mailing out ballots?
 When will I get mine?

 - How will I know my ballot is on its way?
-When I mail it in, how will I know if it’s arrived at the registrar’s office?
+When I mail it in, how will I know when it arrives at the registrar’s office?

 Yet again, the Citizen Portal is your friend.
-Right now, on your voter info page there, you can scroll down to the table marked “Absentee/Early Voting History,” and see when you requested a ballot, when the state mailed it to you, and when they received it from you.
-You can also track your ballot every step of the way with Ballot Scout.
+On your voter info page there, scroll down to the table marked “Vote by Mail Absentee,” and see when you requested a ballot, when the state mailed it to you, and when they received it from you.

 - What’s the deadline for mailing in a ballot?

-- Make sure you and a witness sign the envelope in which you seal your completed ballot.
+Make sure you sign the envelope in which you seal your completed ballot.
 When your blank ballot arrives in the mail, you’ll find three other envelopes inside.
 Envelope A, sealed, holds your blank, unfilled ballot, ready for you to cast your vote.
 Envelope B waits to seal up your completed ballot.
 And once that’s done, Envelope B goes into a third pre-addressed envelope for you to mail back.
-By Virginia law, you and a witness must both sign the outside of Envelope B in the properly marked places.
+By Virginia law, you must sign the outside of Envelope B in the properly marked places.